webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

+==== 3.2.2.
+Misc. tasks ====

+Some tasks might improve the overall performance of the system.

+* Default vhost (e.g. via the IP) to serve a static file
+* Each vhost only allows http communication to known hosts (i.e. fastly, aremysiteup, monitoring, etc)
+* Clean up the hosts with only the minimal web applications deployed with their vhosts
+* Use/configure fastly monitoring (I need to read about what we can get out of it)
+* Use fastly 50x error pages with static
+* Use secondary partition for manifest storage mount as XFS for quick snapshots;
+* Hide to a maximum server version in vhosts/php configuration

 === 3.3.
 Instance flavors ===

 The architecture of the solution is going to be re-evaluated, as there are also other instances that do not need to be exactly the same.